 The surname Garren was first found in Languedoc where they had been anciently seated in the seigneurie of d'Arreau, a village in the Hautes-Pyrénées in the arrondissement of Bagnères in the south-west of France.

-Important Dates for the Garren family
+Early History of the Garren family

 This web page shows only a small excerpt of our Garren research.
 Another 81 words (6 lines of text) covering the year 1825 is included under the topic Early Garren History in all our PDF Extended History products and printed products wherever possible.